 More about this product

-This 2-layer particulate blocking hood features an inner layer of Stedair® PREVENT with your choice between an outer layer of 8oz Nomex® (100%) or 8oz Nomex®/Lenzing (20%/80%).
+This 2-layer particulate blocking hood features an inner layer of Stedair® PREVENT carried throughout the entire hood with your choice between an outer layer of 8oz Nomex® (100%) or 8oz Nomex®/Lenzing (20%/80%).

 PROPERTIES & BENEFITS